cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 2. When sent to a masternode with a current mixing queue, it attempts to join the existing queue

-Dash Core starts a new queue ~33% of the time and attempts to join an existing queue the remainder of the time.
+Lifetioncoin Core starts a new queue ~33% of the time and attempts to join an existing queue the remainder of the time.

 | Bytes | Name | Data type | Required | Description |